soundpress/RulesOfNYC/docs/c37/index.rst

 (b) Application.

    (i) After completing HHS Accelerator's business and service applications, a school may access the application to participate in the Reimbursement Program.
 The application will be on a form prescribed by the Department and will be accessed through HHS Accelerator.
-For the 2017-2018 school year, and for any subsequent school year in which the Reimbursement Program is authorized, the deadline to submit a completed application is May 15.
+For the 2019-2020 school year, and for any subsequent school year in which the Reimbursement Program is authorized, the deadline to submit a completed application is May 15, unless the agency determines that due to an event that impacts public safety, which was not foreseen in advance of the May 15 deadline and which compromises the safety of one or more non-public schools, it is appropriate for the application to be due at a later date for one or more nonparticipating schools.
 This deadline applies to both new and existing schools that wish to participate in the Reimbursement Program.
-The Department will use such application to determine whether a school is qualified to participate in the Reimbursement Program.
+The Department shall use such application to determine whether a school is qualified to participate in the Reimbursement Program.

    (ii) The application will require the school to provide the number of students enrolled at the school, which may include pre-kindergarten students who will be four years of age on or before December 1, or who will otherwise be eligible to attend kindergarten in the following school year.
 To participate in the Reimbursement Program a school must be a Qualifying Nonpublic School pursuant to Administrative Code § 10-172(a) and must enroll at least 300 students.
 The Department will verify all enrollment information with the New York State Education Department as reported by the school on the Basic Educational Data Systems ("BEDS") Nonpublic Schools Report for the school year for which the nonpublic school is seeking reimbursement.
+A separate application is required from each school instructional site with its own individual BEDS code.
+Multiple sites shall not be aggregated under one BEDS code.
 A school's BEDS enrollment number is considered final for the corresponding school year.

    (iii) All questions regarding the submission, uploading, or retention of documents in connection with the application must be submitted to HHS Accelerator.

 (c) Response.
-The Department will respond, by regular and electronic mail, to each school that submits an application within 30 business days of the submission of the application.
+The Department will respond, by regular and electronic mail, to each school that submits a complete application within 30 business days of the submission of the application.
 The response will state whether the school qualifies to participate in the Reimbursement Program.
+A complete application shall consist of:

+   (i) an organizational chart, which identifies the names and roles of the school’s administrators and the hierarchy of the School;

+   (ii) a complete and finalized BEDS form for the current school year, which has been filed with the New York State Education Department (NYSED), or if the school does not have the prior year’s BEDS form, the letter from NYSED assigning the school its BEDS number;

+   (iii) a workscope document, which depicts the daily schedule of the school, as well as school closures;

+   (iv) proof of the School’s non-profit, non-public status in the form of either a School Charter, Board of Regent’s Certificate, or Certificate of Incorporation; and

+   (v) IRS 501(c)(3) Determination Letter which includes the school’s tax identification number.

 (d) Denial or Revocation of Qualification.